Speechless (1994 film): Reception

 The film received mostly negative reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 10% based on reviews from 29 critics.

 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave it 2 out of 4, and wrote: "The level of humor is dialed safely down to the Sitcom setting, which limits what can happen, and how much we can care about it."

-Gene Siskel, gave the film 1 out 4 and was critical of the lack of chemistry between the leads and the script, writing: "This script needed to be completely overhauled before filming began."
+Gene Siskel of the Chicago Tribune gave the film 1 out of 4 and was critical of the lack of chemistry between the leads and the script, writing: "This script needed to be completely overhauled before filming began."

 Brian Lowry of Variety wrote: "Never achieves the madcap hilarity of the '40s romantic comedies it seeks to emulate, and some of the dramatic moments feel a bit forced."

 Marjorie Baumgarten of the Austin Chronicle gave a positive review and wrote: "It comes down to the charms of Keaton and Davis in the end.
 You like these characters and root for them to score."

 Geena Davis was nominated for a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance.